Hypocorrection: Hypoarticulation

 Hypoarticulation is one of the interactional-communicative factors in connected speech, and it has long been noted and widely studied as "a reduction of less important tokens in relation to the more important ones."
 Some features of hypoarticulation include more pronounced enunciations and diminished lip protrusions.

 Many believe that infant-directed speech contains different characteristics which facilitate learning.
 However, it is not known for sure whether if the actual speech registers that is used to communicate between infants and adults differ.

-In a study conducted by Englund, a large sample of vowels in infant directed speech was investigated, and speech that was used in natural situations was elicited from both mothers and infants.
+In a study conducted by England, a large sample of vowels in infant directed speech was investigated, and speech that was used in natural situations was elicited from both mothers and infants.
 That was achieved by recording infant-directed speech from direct face-to-face interactions between mothers and their infants.
 The experimenter interacted with the mothers to elicit their adult-directed speech but was not present when the infant-directed speech was recorded.

 Instead, the mothers recorded the infant-directed speech themselves to simulate daily activities as much as possible.
 The participants were gathered from maternity groups from various healthcare centres and their infants ranged from almost 4 to 24 weeks old.
 Recordings were done over a period of 6 months and were analysed with PRAAT.

 Acoustical and statistical analyses for /æ:, æ, ø:, ɵ, o:, ɔ, y:, y, ʉ:, ʉ, e:, ɛ/ showed a selective increase in formant frequencies for some vowel qualities.
 Furthermore, vowels had higher fundamental frequency and were longer in infant-directed speech.
 The additional front articulation and the less lip protrusion in infant directed speech compared to adult directed speech made Englund conclude that infant-directed speech is hypoarticulated.
 Although hypoarticulation may potentially complicate the auditory language learning of infants, it most likely facilitates their perception of the visual aspects of speech and the emotional aspects of communication.
 Although infant-directed speech has an emotional and attention-getting message, it remains a perceptual challenge for infants.